-As part of our Bushfire Risk Management Strategy, we are working with the NSW Rural Fire Service, local councils and community groups to inspect powerlines, poles and other equipment in bushfire-prone areas.
+As part of our bushfire prevention program we use helicopters to inspect powerlines, poles and other equipment in bushfire-prone areas.

-Crews will typically be in the air no earlier than 1 hour after sunrise and no later than 1 hour before sunset (weather permitting).
-The helicopters fly between 55 and 92 km/h, 150–310 metres from the ground.
-The helicopters will utilise real time tracking and monitoring of its location with a minimum crew number of 3 people on board the aircraft, including the pilot, safety observer/navigator and photographer/systems operator.
-Onground support and refuelling vehicle will also be nearby.
+Our crews will typically be in the air no earlier than 1 hour after sunrise and no later than 1 hour before sunset (weather permitting).
+The helicopters fly at speeds between 90 and 170 km/h and between 100 to 300 metres above the ground.

-There are two programs of bushfire safety checks running concurrently until May 2022.
-Click a location on the maps below for more information on the flight schedules in your area.
+Helicopters will be flying between 5/4/23 and 30/6/23.
+Click a location on the maps below for more information on the helicopter flight schedules in your area.